ilyamaclean/microclima/README.md

     effects on wind speed and radiation are also provided.
 It also includes tools for deriving canopy cover, leaf architecture, surface albedo and cold air drainage basins from digital elevation data and aerial imagery.

+Citation: Maclean, I.M.D., Mosedale, J.R. & Bennie, J.J.
+2018.
+Microclima: An R package for modelling meso‐ and microclimate.
+Methods in Ecology and Evolution 10:280-290.

 ## Installation

 `#install.packages("devtools")`